Geometric Shapes (Unicode block)

 Geometric Shapes is a Unicode block of 96 symbols at code point range U+25A0–25FF.

 U+25A0–U+25CF

 The BLACK CIRCLE is displayed when typing in a password field, in order to hide characters from a screen recorder or shoulder surfing.

-U+25D0–U+25FF

-The CIRCLE WITH LEFT HALF BLACK is used to represent the contrast ratio of a screen.

 Font coverage

 Font sets like Code2000 and the DejaVu family include coverage for each of the glyphs in the Geometric Shapes range.
 Unifont also contains all the glyphs.
 Among the fonts in widespread use, full implementation is provided by Segoe UI Symbol and significant partial implementation of this range is provided by Arial Unicode MS and Lucida Sans Unicode, which include coverage for 83% (80 out of 96) and 82% (79 out of 96) of the symbols, respectively.

 Block

 Emoji

 The Geometric Shapes block contains eight emoji:

 U+25AA–U+25AB, U+25B6, U+25C0 and U+25FB–U+25FE.